Break up the mid-winter slump and bring a Fluency Boot Camp into your classroom!

 - Fluency A-Z (membership required)

-NOTE: A great poetry book for your classroom is Partner Poems for Building Fluency Comprehension.
+NOTE: A great poetry book for your classroom is Partner Poems for Building Fluency.
 It is listed for grades 4-6, but I’ve used some of them with my 2nd and 3rd graders as well.
 You can download sample pages here!
-A younger version can be found here, but I’ve haven’t check it out yet!
+A younger version of Partner Poems for Building Fluency for Grades 2-4 is available on Amazon, but I’ve haven’t check it out yet!

 Punctuation = Reading with attention to punctuation